martinpllu/agent-dev-guide/plugins/sst.v3.md

 - "SST is a framework that makes it easy to build modern full-stack applications on your own infrastructure"
 - An application uses SST version 3 if it depends on `sst` version 3.x in package.json

-NOTE FOR HUMANS!
+# NOTES FOR HUMANS!

+- As the agent runs `npx sst dev` it's assumed that the default stage is appropriate - this will either be the username on the local machine, the stage in .sst/stage or the stage in the SST_STAGE env variable.
+See https://sst.dev/docs/reference/cli/#stage
-Ensure that the `dev` command in `package.json` ends with ` > .sst/log/web.log 2>&1`.
+- Ensure that the `dev` command in `package.json` ends with ` > .sst/log/web.log 2>&1`.
 This captures the output of the local web server (e.g. vite) to a log file that the agent can read.
 This will be addressed in https://github.com/sst/sst/pull/5898.

 -->